The basics of using water transducers to monitor your equipment.

 Don't leave your valuable equipment at risk for another minute, call the experts at DPS Telecom at 1-800-693-0351 to figure out exactly what you need to get yourself protected.
 You may also email the experts at email@example.com.

-It's 8:06 AM on Tuesday at our Fresno, CA, USA headquarters.
-We can start on your quote right away.
+It's 4:52 PM on Saturday at our Fresno, CA, USA headquarters.
+We'll start work on your quote first thing on Monday.